-- hunt or attempt to hunt any game animal from any self propelled (motorized) or drawn vehicle.
-To be lawful, a hunter must have two feet on the ground and his/her body outside of the vehicle.
-Holders of the Permit To Hunt From A Vehicle are the exception to this. - · use a motorized vehicle or aircraft to concentrate, drive, rally, stir-up, corral, or harass game animals. - · use a motor-driven vehicle on a road or trail on state land if that road or trail is posted as closed by the land management agency.
-This restriction applies only to state land and not to federal land For more information related to state school trust lands, see page 29. - use a motor-driven vehicle other than on a road or trail designated for travel by a landowner unless permission has been given by that landowner.
+- Use a motor-driven vehicle off road on state land. - Use a motor-driven vehicle on a road or trail on state land if that road or trail is posted as closed by the land management agency.
+This restriction applies only to state land and not to federal land.
+For more information related to state school trust lands, see page 13. - Use a motor-driven vehicle other than on a road or trail designated for travel by a landowner unless permission has been given by that landowner.

-Off Road-Federal lands (CR)
+Off Road - Federal lands (CR)

-· operate, on federal public lands, a motorized wheeled vehicle off legal routes (including game retrieval).
-All Federally approved travel plans on public lands in Montana have been adopted by the F&W Commission.
+Operate, on federal public lands, a motorized wheeled vehicle off legal routes (including game retrieval).
+All federally approved travel plans on public lands in Montana have been adopted by the F&W Commission.
 Contact the appropriate land management agencies for travel plan information.